unixslayer/event-sourcing/README.md

 ## Usage

-This library was created to use [prooph/event-store](https://github.com/prooph/event-store) so if you are not familiar with it, I suggest go ahead and check.
+This library comes with basic implementation of Event Sourcing which is only two classes:

+- aggregate root
+- aggregate event

+This repository is inspired from Prooph solution with assimption of being independent from any framework.
+If you are familiar with [prooph/event-sourcing](https://github.com/prooph/event-sourcing), you'll know what to expect.
+Otherwise, check out Prooph's repository or [tests](./tests/Domain/CartTest.php).

 ## Support